lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 1.1.
 Log in to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.

 1.2.
-To access the DP0.3 TAP Service, click on the DP0.3 Catalogs tab at the top of the screen.
+To access the DP0.3 TAP Service, click on the "DP0.3 Catalogs" tab at the top of the screen.
-The default "Table Collection (Schema)" which is "dp03_catalogs_10yr" will be for this tutorial.
+The default "Table Collection (Schema)", which is "dp03_catalogs_10yr", will be used for this tutorial.
-Change default "Table" will be "dp03_catalogs_10yr.SSObject" to "dp03_catalogs_10yr.DiaSource" by clicking on the down arrow and selecting the table.
+To change the "Table" from the default "dp03_catalogs_10yr.SSObject", click on the down arrow and selecting one of the other tables, such as the "dp03_catalogs_10yr.DiaSource" table, which will be explored in this tutorial.

 1.3.
 At upper right, click "Edit ADQL", and enter the following query into the box.
 This query retrieves a random subset of ``SSObjects`` that were observed between 100 and 300 times